-Previously unemployed includes a person with disabilities who has earned, in the twelve months previous to employment, no more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage.
+Previously unemployed includes a person with disabilities who has earned, in the twelvemonths previous to employment, no more than would be received for 10 hours of work perweek for 50 weeks at the established minimum wage.

 Qualified family.
-A family residing in housing assisted under one of the programs listed in paragraph (a) of this section or receiving tenant-based rental assistance under one of the programs listed in paragraph (a) of this section.
+A family residing in housing assisted under one of the programs listed inparagraph (a) of this section or receivingtenant-based rental assistance under one of the programs listed in paragraph (a) of thissection.

-- (1) Whose annual income increases as a result of employment of a family member who is a person with disabilities and who was previously unemployed for one or more years prior to employment; - (2) Whose annual income increases as a result of increased earnings by a family member who is a person with disabilities during participation in any economic self-sufficiency or other job training program; or
+(0) Whose annual income increases as a result of employment of a family member who is a person with disabilities and who was previously unemployed for one or more years prior to employment;

+(0) Whose annual income increases as a result of increased earnings by a family member who is a person with disabilities duringparticipation in any economic self-sufficiencyor other job training program; or

-- (3) Whose annual income increases, as a result of new employment or increased earnings of a family member who is a person with disabilities, during or within six months after receiving assistance, benefits or services under any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the responsible entity in consultation with the local agencies administering temporary assistance for needy families (TANF) and Welfare-to-Work (WTW) programs.
-The TANF program is not limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance-- provided that the total amount over a six-month period is at least \$500. - (c) Disallowance of increase in annual income- - (1) Initial twelve month exclusion.
-During the cumulative twelve month period beginning on the date a member who is a person with disabilities of a qualified family is first employed or the family first experiences an increase in annual income attributable to employment, the responsible entity must exclude from annual income (as defined in the regulations governing the applicable program listed in paragraph (a) of this section) of a qualified family any increase in income of the family member who is a person with disabilities as a result of employment over prior income of that family member.
+(0) Whose annual income increases, as a result of new employment or increased earnings of a family member who is a personwith disabilities, during or within six monthsafter receiving assistance, benefits or services under any state program for temporaryassistance for needy families funded under-Part A of Title IV of the Social Security Act. as determined by the responsible entity inconsultation with the local agencies administering temporary assistance for needyfamilies (TANF) and Welfare to Work-(WTW) programs.
+The TANF program is not limited to monthly income maintenance, butalso includes such benefits and services as one-time payments, wage subsidies andtransportation assistance - provided that the total amount over a six-month period is at least \$500.

+() Disallowance of increase in annual income

+(0) Initial twelve month exclusion.
+During the cumulative twelve month period beginning on the date a member who is a person with disabilities of a qualified family is first-employed or the family first experiences an-increase in annual income attributable to-employment, the responsible entity must-exclude from annual income (as defined in the regulations governing the applicable program-listed in paragraph (a) of this section) of a-qualified family any increase in income of the family member who is a person with-disabilities as a result of employment over-prior income of that family member.

-- (2) Second twelve month exclusion and phasein.
-During the second cumulative twelve month period after the date a member who is a person with disabilities of a qualified family is first employed or the family first experiences an increase in annual income attributable to employment, the responsible entity must exclude from annual income of a qualified family fifty percent of any increase in income of such family member as a result of employment over income of that family member prior to the beginning of such employment. - (3) Maximum four year disallowance.
-The disallowance of increased income of an individual family member who is a person with disabilities as provided in paragraph (c)(1) or (c)(2) is limited to a lifetime 48 month period.
-The disallowance only applies for a maximum of twelve months for disallowance under paragraph (c)(1) and a maximum of twelve months for disallowance under paragraph (c)(2), during the 48 month period starting from the initial exclusion under paragraph (c)(1) of this section. - (d) Inapplicability to admission.
-The disallowance of increases in income as a result of employment of persons with disabilities under this section does not apply for purposes of admission to the program (including the determination of income eligibility or any income targeting that may be applicable).
+(0) Second twelve month exclusion and phasein.
+During the second cumulative twelvemonth period after the date a member who is a person with disabilities of a qualified family is first employed or the family first experiencesan increase in annual income attributable toemployment, the responsible entity mustexclude from annual income of a qualified family fifty percent of any increase in incomeof such family member as a result ofemployment over income of that familymember prior to the beginning of suchemployment.
+(0) Maximum four year disallowance.
+The disallowance of increased income of an individual family member who is a personwith disabilities as provided in paragraph-(c)(1) or (c)(2) is limited to a lifetime 48-month period.
+The disallowance only applies for a maximum of twelve months for-disallowance under paragraph (c)(1) and a-maximum of twelve months for disallowance under paragraph (c)(1) and a-maximum of twelve months for disallowance under paragraph (c)(1) and a-maximum of twelve months for disallowance under paragraph (c)(2), during the 48 month-period starting from the initial exclusion under paragraph (c)(1) of this section.

+() Inapplicability to admission.
+The disallowance of increases in income as a result of employment of persons with disabilitiesunder this section does not apply for purposesof admission to the program (including the determination of income eligibility or anyincome targeting that may be applicable).